No Cook Nights to benefit the Superintendent's Scholarship

 - Tues., Oct.
 19 - Culver's on McLean (near Big Timber) in Elgin

 - Tues., Nov.
 2 - McDonalds on Larkin Avenue in Elgin

 The Superintendent’s Scholarship program supports outstanding students who are the first in their immediate family to attend college.
 We ask all community members to please consider donating to this worthy program as we support a new generation of college graduates.

 It’s hard for any student to afford college but the trailblazers who continue their post-secondary education with no such family background truly need to be celebrated and supported.
 Their families tend to be fiercely dedicated to the promise of higher education but may not have all the necessary resources to support this costly endeavor.

-Superintendent Sanders awarded $20,000 in scholarships for 20 college-bound graduates from the District’s high schools in 2020.
-Mr. Sanders and the scholarship recipients met online in April for a virtual networking event to honor these bright students.
+Superintendent Dr. Sanders awarded $20,000 in scholarships for 20 college-bound graduates from the District’s high schools in 2020.
+Dr. Sanders and the scholarship recipients met online in April for a virtual networking event to honor these bright students.

-In 2012, Dr. José Torres established the Superintendent’s Scholarship fund through the U-46 Educational Foundation.
-Since then, more than 220 graduates have earned the $1,000 scholarships.
+In 2012, the Superintendent’s Scholarship fund was established through the U-46 Educational Foundation.
+Since then, more than 260 graduates have earned the $1,000 scholarships.

 How to Apply

 - First-generation college student, neither of your parents graduated from a trade school or a two or four-year college or university;